carpentries-incubator/open-science-with-r/_episodes/02-Rstudio.md

 ~~~
 {: .language-r}

-Shortcuts:
+### 2.6 Variable assignment

+Let's assign a number to a variable called `weight_kg`.
+~~~
+weight_kg <- 55    # doesn't print anything
+(weight_kg <- 55)  # but putting parenthesis around the call prints the value of `weight_kg`
+weight_kg          # and so does typing the name of the object
+~~~
+{: .language-r}

+> ## Lovely keyboard shortcuts:
 > You will make lots of assignments and the operator `<-` is a pain to type.
 Don't be lazy and use `=`, although it would work, because it will just sow confusion later.
 Instead, utilize **RStudio's keyboard shortcut: Alt + - (the minus sign)**.
 Notice that RStudio automagically surrounds `<-` with spaces, which demonstrates a useful code formatting practice.
 Code is miserable to read on a good day.
 Give your eyes a break and use spaces.
 RStudio offers many handy [keyboard shortcuts](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts).
 Also, Alt+Shift+K brings up a keyboard shortcut reference card.

-> My most common shortcuts include command-Z (undo), and combinations of arrow keys in combination with shift/option/command (moving quickly up, down, sideways, with or without highlighting.
+{: .testimonial}

 When assigning a value to an object, R does not print anything.
 You can force R to print the value by using parentheses or by typing the object name:

-~~~
-weight_kg <- 55    # doesn't print anything
-(weight_kg <- 55)  # but putting parenthesis around the call prints the value of `weight_kg`
-weight_kg          # and so does typing the name of the object
-~~~
-{: .language-r}

 Now that R has `weight_kg` in memory, we can do arithmetic with it.
 For
 instance, we may want to convert this weight into pounds (weight in pounds is 2.2 times the weight in kg):